-Schools arount the world such as Oxford University are finding new ways to overcome the Covid-19 challenges to leverage the lessons learnt from in-classroom interactive collaboration and while providing a simultaneous remote learning platform to ensure students properly learn their material.
+Schools arount the world such as Oxford University are finding new ways to overcome the Covid-19 challenges to leverage the lessons learnt from in-classroom interactive collaboration while providing a simultaneous remote & hybrid learning platform to ensure students properly learn their material.

 While there are over 15 brands that sell interactive displays, the best models are specifically designed for hybrid classrooms- ones with effective in-person and remote learning.
-For example, a display designed for remote learning will need to have integrated videoconferencing tools, as well as the ability to load new applications as they are developed for remote learning.
-These displays can run both Android and Windows software through integrated or OPS computers – enabling curriculum directors to evaluate remote learning tools outside the traditional proprietary interactive whiteboard ecosystems.
+For example, a display designed for hybrid learning will need to have integrated videoconferencing tools, as well as the ability to load new applications as they are developed for remote or hybrid learning.
+These displays can run both Android and Windows software through integrated or OPS computers, enabling curriculum directors to evaluate hybrid learning tools outside the traditional proprietary interactive whiteboard ecosystems.

-Even though students are home or social distancing is required, it is important to keep a high level of safety in organizing collaboration and group activities.
-High quality interactive displays are now available – and affordable – with durable germ-resistant screens to allow for on-screen activities while minimizing the risk of virus spread.
-Other new technologies include a proximity sensor that will lower the blue light levels when students are close to the board, as well as monitor the air for unhealthy levels of CO2 or particulates to keep students from getting drowsy.
+Even though students are home or social distancing is required, it is important to keep a high level of safety in organizing collaboration and group activities, as per this report from McKinsey.
+High quality interactive displays are now available (and affordable), with durable germ-resistant screens to allow for on-screen activities while minimizing the risk of virus spread.
+Other new technologies include a proximity sensor that will lower the blue light levels when students are close to the board, as well as monitor the air for unhealthy levels of CO2 or harmful particles to keep students from getting drowsy.

 While these new displays represent a significant paradigm shift from a passive projector and PC, the advantages of being able to move the display to accommodate different environments, and minimize the need for fixed installation assets such as projector screens, wiring, and dedicated sound enhancement systems make these new displays very affordable when considering the total cost of ownership.